andallthat.co.uk

 Lunch with Fred

-"Nothing I could do," he explains picking up his half of mild, "could persuade these kids to pick up a book and read.
-And the head just wanted me to buy a load more books, as if that would solve the problem.
-It was no good having more books, they already had them and wouldn't read them."
+“Nothing I could do,” he explained “could persuade these boys to pick up a book and read.
+And the headmaster just wanted me to buy more books.
+As if that would solve the problem.
+It was no good buying more books, they already had them and wouldn’t touch them.”

-As he digs into his roast potatoes, he drops into a little aside.
-Once, in the early days, he tells us, he set up a reading corner at one side of the classroom and the children wouldn't even go near it; they skirted around the books like there was some sort of invisible barrier there.
-"I realised that they didn't hate books," he says "they were scared of them."
-This he says was his "light-bulb moment."
+He went on to explain how he had tried to set up a reading corner at one side of the classroom, but the children wouldn't go near it.
+They skirted around the books like there was some sort of invisible barrier there.
+"I realised” he said, “that they didn't hate books, they were scared of them."

-Each day he would get the boys to do a little practice of the key words and vocabulary, ten minutes here, ten minutes there.
-He then goes on to tell us that he stopped forcing the boys to bring (or refuse to bring) a reading book with them each day.
-Instead, he brought in his own books and stories to read to them; everything from football scores to ghost stories, newspapers to novels.
+For months, he said, the classroom remained largely book free.
+Each day he got the boys to do a little practice of the key words and vocabulary, ten minutes here, ten minutes there.
+And each day he read something to them of his own choosing: anything from football scores to ghost stories, newspapers to novels.

-"So do you know what happened with those boys who were scared of reading?"
-He asks.
+"So do you know what happened with those boys who were scared of reading?" he asked.

-I wonder if he detects the tone in that question "proper books".
-If he does, he doesn't rise to it, but continues with the tale.
-Three months into his "no books" regime, Fred explains how he began to change his approach.
+I wonder if he detected the tone in that question, "proper books"?
+I hope not.
+If he did, he didn’t rise to it.
+Instead, he explained that, three months into his "no books" regime, he began to change his approach.
 Increasingly he would read quietly whilst the class were working, smiling at a good story, making interested noises.
 Increasingly the students would ask "What's so funny sir?"
-Or "What you reading sir?"
+Or "What you reading, sir?"

-"I knew I had them then you see" he explains.
-"I was getting them to see that you could enjoy books.
+"I knew I had them then you see.”
+He said, “I was getting them to see that you could enjoy books.
 I wanted them to know that they were worth reading, worth spending time with."

-The boys were increasingly enjoying being read to, and now seemed more interested, but despite all of this, he still couldn't get the children to pick up a book themselves.
-He tells us that he tried again to put books in a reading corner, but the same force-field effect seemed to occur.
-So he says that he continued with the flash cards and the words builders and the class reading, and the modelled reading.
-Meanwhile I continue to muse on the 'soft bigotry' of the approach.
+By this point he was in full flow.
+The boys in his tale were increasingly enjoying being read to, but he still couldn't get the children to pick up a book themselves.
+He explained how he tried again to put books in a reading corner, but the same force-field effect seemed to occur.

-"Of course," he says, around a mouthful of Yorkshire pudding, "they had to be pushed out of the nest eventually.
-One day, about May time, I asked one of the boys to get the reading books" he continues.
-Now he drops into a dialogue, taking on the parts of both himself and the boys in the class
+"Of course," he said, after a mouthful of Yorkshire pudding, "they had to be pushed out of the nest eventually.
+One day, about May time, I asked one of the boys to get the reading books".
+At this point he dropped into dialogue taking on the parts of both himself and the boys in the class:

-"Here Jenkins, go and get that pile of reading books from the store cupboard for me"
+"Here Roberts, go and get that pile of reading books from the store cupboard for me"

 "I aren't reading a book, sir!"